-Alexa Servodidio is a Licensed Clinical Social Worker and Psychotherapist who has her own private practice.
+Alexa Servodido is a Licensed Clinical Social Worker and Psychotherapist who has her own private practice.
 She works with individuals, couples, and families.
-Alexa holds an undergraduate degree from Pace University and she did a Master of Social Work from Fordham University.
-She has also completed a two-year Post-Graduate Program at Westchester Center for the Study of Psychoanalysis and Psychotherapy in Adult Psychotherapy and a one-year Couples Therapy Intensive Programme.
+Alexa holds an undergraduate degree from Pace University, and she did a Master of Social Work from Fordham University.
+She has also completed a two-year postgraduate programme at Westchester Center for the Study of Psychoanalysis and Psychotherapy in Adult Psychotherapy and a one-year Couples Therapy Intensive Programme.

 Alexa’s therapy practice in the shadow of New York City sees the new normal.
 People with hurdles and struggles to overcome.
 They are battling life; a life that can include ups and downs of all kinds: divorce, addictions, compulsions, destructive behaviours, and negative patterns.
 Imperfectly perfect people, like most of us.
 People that need someone to talk to, someone to trust.
 Alexa is that person.
 Not because she’s trained to be, because she simply is.
 It’s her calling and she answered.